 TEAC's Accreditation Committee makes two decisions: (1) whether TEAC followed its own guidelines and quality control system and (2) whether there is anything in the record that would call the panelists' recommendation into question.
 In their deliberations, the panelists and the committee are guided by a set of common heuristics for the accreditation decision but the panelists are satisfied if the preponderance of the evidence is consistent with the program's claims.
-The committee assumes the panelists were correct and can only undo the panelists' recommendation if there is conclusive evidence that the program's claims were not true.
+The committee assumes the panelists' recommendation if there is conclusive evidence that the program's claims were not true.